ocrmypdf/OCRmyPDF/docs/api.rst

 The :func:`ocrmypdf.ocr` function runs OCRmyPDF similar to command line execution.
 To do this, it will:

-- create a monitoring thread
-- create worker processes (on Linux, forking itself; on Windows and macOS, by spawning)
+- create worker processes or threads
 - manage the signal flags of its worker processes
 - execute other subprocesses (forking and executing other programs)